VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

   tasks and behavior specified in the domain model implemented using commands and events.
-However, many advocates of the CQRS pattern are also strongly influenced by the DDD approach so it is common to see DDD terminology in use whenever there is a discussion of CQRS.
+However, many advocates of the CQRS pattern are also strongly influenced by the DDD approach so it is common to see DDD terminology in use whenever there is a discussion of the CQRS pattern.

 *Commands are imperatives;* they are requests for the system to perform a task or action.
 For example, "book two places on conference X"